-This post goes out to Capt Jeff and Bill 2 good friends that got me interested in fishing.
+This post goes out to Capt Jeff and Bill, 2 good friends that got me interested in fishing.
 They are both conscientious fishers and always make sure to throw back what should not be taken – be it the wrong kind or too small size that ends up on the hook.
 Between the two of them I, have shared many fun fishing adventures with many great friends.
 To buy a fishing licence online click through to, Coastal Zone Management Belize.

 Seafood Guide for Fishing in Belize